 Many people think of cats as independent and aloof animals, but the truth is that cats benefit from training as much a dogs do.

 Teaching your cat to come when called is not only handy but could save his life.
 If he is in the road and there is a car coming, getting him to come to you is lifesaving.
 If he is an indoor cat and escapes outside, you can call him back home.
-You can also call him when inside the house to make sure he’s accounted for before leaving the house, or to gather him up for a trip to the veterinarian.
+You can also call him when inside the house to make sure he’s accounted for before you leave the house.
 If he’s an outdoor cat, you can call him home if a storm or other danger is looming.
-Or you can just call him to you when you want a cuddle.
+Or you can call him to you when you just want to make sure he’s ok.

 For this exercise, you will need: